whassani/objecta-labs/PROJECT-SUMMARY.md

 ## 💡 Final Thoughts

-You now have everything needed to launch AgentForge:
+You now have everything needed to launch ObjectaLabs:
 - ✅ Business strategy and market analysis
 - ✅ Technical architecture and design
 - ✅ Product specifications and roadmap